sempie/coder-templates/ca-install/README.md

 This is useful in cases where using an internal CA or self-signed certificate and not wanting to create a custom image that includes the certificate.

+It uses an emptyDir volume for the trusted certificates mounted to /etc/ssl/certs and relies on the ca-certificates package.

 ## Steps